InnovateEDU's Policy Portfolio: Ensuring Effective and Evidence-Based Practices Drive Policy

 An appropriately sized, inclusive, and equity-focused education research and development ecosystem would help address the economic and social inequities we experience today by providing all students with an educational experience that creates a learning system, ensures economic mobility, and supports communities, parents, and educators with the knowledge and resources to meet the challenges of today and unlock opportunity for tomorrow.

-The National Partnership for Student Success (NPSS)
+The Partnership for Student Success (NPSS)

-InnovateEDU was deeply involved in the inception of the NPSS, alongside collaborators at the Johns Hopkins Everyone Graduates Center, City Year, Voices for National Service, EducationCounsel, and others.
+InnovateEDU was deeply involved in the inception of this work, alongside collaborators at the Johns Hopkins Everyone Graduates Center, City Year, Voices for National Service, EducationCounsel, and others.
 Following years of operating a high-dosage tutoring and student success coaching program in Brooklyn, NY, InnovateEDU launched a community of practice that brought together a diverse group of practitioners implementing broadly defined “innovative” talent systems and human capital models in education.
 This group included organizations that, like InnovateEDU, were grappling with how to implement small group instruction best while also developing solid pipelines of educator talent, as well as organizations that were working to implement teacher residency programs, postsecondary transition coaching programs, and creative professional development solutions in schools and districts around the country.
 This group sought to create a space for practitioners implementing non-traditional human capital models to elevate common challenges and collaborate on shared solutions, including through shared projects.
 Early on, these shared projects included work on professional learning for tutors and expanding quality pathways into the field of education.
 In 2021, the community of practice hosted a virtual event making the case for a “corps for student success”—a national effort to bring more people-powered, evidence-based support to students to support pandemic recovery and a longer-term shift toward holistic support for students.
 This event was followed by a set of policy recommendations that InnovateEDU and other key NPSS Hub collaborators contributed to, including launching a national effort to support the field in achieving this goal–the National Partnership for Student Success.

-InnovateEDU continues to be actively engaged in the work of the NPSS as a founding supporting champion, steering committee member of the NPSS Hub, and lead amplification and dissemination partner of the Hub, working to ensure that learnings and resources developed by the coalition are shared with broad audiences for maximum impact.
-While the NPSS now engages nearly 200 supporting champion organizations, 50 higher education coalition members, and numerous other school districts and youth-serving nonprofits, the strategies that InnovateEDU employed early on in the talent systems community of practice work, as well as other communities of practice such as Data Whiz and the Pathways Alliance remain essential to this work.
+InnovateEDU continues to be actively engaged in the work of the Partnership for Student Success and the strategies that InnovateEDU employed early on in the talent systems community of practice work, as well as other communities of practice such as Data Whiz and the Pathways Alliance remain essential to this work.

 AI Literacy Day